TALK TO SALES

 Personalized health benefits

 Individualized health benefits such as health reimbursement arrangements (HRAs) allow you to reimburse your employees for their qualifying medical expenses.
-You can allow reimbursements for individual health insurance premiums only or out-of-pocket medical expenses, too.
+Depending on the HRA you offer, you can reimburse employees for premiums paid toward the individual health insurance policies they choose.
+You can even reimburse for their out-of-pocket medical expenses, too.

 Three of the most popular types of HRAs are:

 You can also offer your workers a health stipend.
-This works similarly to an HRA, except it’s taxable for both you and your employees.
-While HRAs often work best for most organizations, you can offer a stipend to 1099 contractors and international workers.
-If you have any employees who receive advance premium tax credits (APTC), a health stipend allows them to continue receiving their credits.
+This works similarly to an HRA, except it’s taxable for you and your employees.
+While HRAs often work best for most organizations, stipends can be a better solution for 1099 contractors and international workers.
+If you have employees who receive advance premium tax credits (APTC), a health stipend allows them to continue receiving their credits without compliance issues.

 Wellness benefits

 Instead of or in addition to establishing a corporate wellness program, you can offer your employees a wellness stipend.
-This enables you to reimburse employees for their wellness expenses, such as gym memberships, wearable fitness devices, home exercise equipment, wellness mobile apps, and other expenses up to your set monthly allowance.
+This enables you to contribute funds toward employees’ wellness expenses, such as gym memberships, wearable fitness devices, home exercise equipment, wellness mobile apps, and other out-of-pocket costs up to your monthly allowance.

 With a wellness stipend, you can enhance your employees' work-life balance by helping them have better financial access to health and wellness activities.